evadne/emporium/README.md

     export PKG_CONFIG_PATH="/usr/local/opt/openssl@3/lib/pkgconfig:$PKG_CONFIG_PATH"
     mix deps.compile fast_tls

+### Unable to compile YOLOv5 Runner

+When no `CMAKE_CUDA_COMPILER` could be found, it may be due to improper configuration of the CUDA Toolkit.

+Consider adding the following to `~/.zshrc` or equivalent:

+    export CUDA_HOME=/usr/local/cuda
+    export PATH=$CUDA_HOME/bin:$PATH

+Once `nvcc` can be found, this problem resolves itself.

 ### Unable to establish WebRTC Connections

 Membrane’s WebRTC implementation includes an integrated TURN server, so you should set both `TURN_IP` and `TURN_MOCK_IP`…